Kampala Bed & Breakfast Lodging

-An early morning breakfast and leave for Queen Elizabeth National Park (about 2½ - 3 hrs hours).
-Driving through Fort Portal town, you turn enter Queen Elizabeth National Park while in a game drive.
 QENP is surrounded by snow-capped 16,000-foot Rwenzori Mountains, and in the north, "Mountains of the Moon".
 The park is 767-square-miles of conservation area and is bordered on the North East by Lake George, and Lake Edward on the South West; its western border adjoins the Zaire Parc Du Virunga.
-Look out for teeming herds of impala-like Uganda Kob, as well as topi, elephant and lion, giant forest hog, Cape buffalo.
-There are also several soda lakes filling ancient volcanic calderas where flamingos reside seasonally.
-Arrive at your lodging choice, check in, lunch and relax.

-Mid-morning after breakfast we drive further south through stunning savannah grasslands as we head towards the breathtaking adventures of Bwindi Impenetrable Forest National Park.
-Either (roads permitting) we will pass through the southern sector of the park – Ishasha, a remote and beautiful extension of Queen Elizabeth National Park that is home for a large variety and volume of wildlife.
-(It is a fabulous to spot the lions draped from the trees and nowhere in Africa do you stand a better chance of seeing this than in the large low limbed fig tree of Ishasha).
+Breakfast and we're of to Bwindi Impenetrable Forest.
+We drive further south through stunning savannah grasslands as we head towards the breathtaking adventures of Bwindi Impenetrable Forest National Park.
+We pass through the southern sector of the park – Ishasha, a remote and beautiful extension of Queen Elizabeth National Park that is home for a large variety and volume of wildlife.
+It is interesting to spot lions draped from the trees and nowhere in Africa do you stand a better chance of seeing this than in the large low limbed fig tree of Ishasha).
 Or take the alternative route through cultivated expanses.
 Check into the Lodging of your choice at Bwindi Impenetrable Forest National Park.
 In the afternoon we take a forest walk the location depending on where we have the permits for the gorillas.
 Lots of opportunities for other mammals and birds to be seen as we are guided by a Uganda Wildlife Authority Ranger.
 We return to the lodging facility for a break, dinner and sleep for the night.

-Day 5: Mountain Gorilla tracking (trekking) - Bwindi Impenetrable Forest National Park
+Day 5: Mountain Gorilla Trekking - Bwindi Impenetrable Forest National Park

 Early morning breakfast and proceed to the briefing point.
 Enjoy the highlight of your trip - Gorilla trekking, which may last from 2 to 8 hours depending on the group you are visiting.
 We trek through the rainforest and bamboo covered slopes, accompanied by a Uganda Wildlife Authority guide and other trackers, in search of a mountain gorilla family.
 The walking can sometimes be tough and long, but when you catch a glimpse of the magnificent silverback, any discomforts will be quickly forgotten.